Steven Bednarski: Personal life

-Child actor

-At the age of eight, Bednarski's mother registered him and his siblings with a local modelling agency and this opportunity soon led the siblings to active careers as child actors.

-His most notable roles were the English voices of Astro Boy (produced by Montreal's Cinelume Studios in 1985), Roobear in Adventures of the Little Koala, Nobi (AKA Sidney) in the Cinar English dub of Doraemon, and Chad in Sailor Moon.
+Mr. Bednarski voiced Nobita Nobi (aka Sidney) in the Cinar English dub of Doraemon, and Chad in Sailor Moon.
 At the time Astro Boy was dubbed from Japanese into English, Canadian voice-over regulations did not require producers to list voice actors' credits at the end of their productions.
 As a result, although his voice aired for over a decade and a half on TV, VHS, and DVD, he received no official recognition for his contribution and did not receive royalties.
 By the time Sailor Moon aired, however, ACTRA (the Alliance of Canadian Cinema, Television, and Radio Artists) had negotiated credits for dubbing.
 As a result, his name does appear in the list of credits for Sailor Moon.
 His brothers Robert and Andrew are also actors.

 He also voiced Rosey's scientific archenemies Jeffrey and Matthew in the ABC animated series Little Rosey.

 Bednarski also appeared on camera in a number of film and television productions.

 His first lead role on camera was for a National Film Board of Canada short film, The Cap, where he co-starred with Michael Ironside.
 In 1985, he played Young Kevin in the film adaptation of Mordecai Richler's novel of the same name, Joshua Then And Now.
 His most notable on-camera role, however, was in the 1988 horror film, PIN, in which he played Young Leon alongside Terry O'Quinn.

 Overall, Bednarski's work in the Canadian entertainment industry spanned two decades.
 In 2002, he received a SSHRC postdoctoral grant which prevented him from working outside of academia and he officially retired as an actor.